All rights belong to their respective authors. If you wish to use this material, please contact us.

 Q. Did you ever see or work with Carl Anderson and Ted Neeley live?

 A. I never saw them aside from the film version.
 I don’t think I’ve ever been within 1,000 miles of either of them.
 I certainly respect them.
 And Ted Neeley’s still doing it!
 That’s just amazing!
 Ted is one of those guys that have that rock/pop voice that sounds today just like it did yesterday.
 They never lose it!
 I haven’t lost my voice.
 I still sing — just not as high as I used to, because, with age, my voice has dropped a little bit.
 Maybe it was all those high C’s in Superstar.
 (Laughs) No, that’s not true.
 Like I said earlier, I came out of that show singing better than ever.

 Q. What are you up to now?

 A. Over the past fifteen years, I’ve had a pretty steady gig.
-I’m the vocalist for award winning composer Marvin Hamlisch (A Chorus Line, The Way We Were).
+I’m the vocalist for award-winning composer Marvin Hamlisch (A Chorus Line, The Way We Were).
 I’ve performed with almost every major symphony pops orchestra in the country and every important venue, including Carnegie Hall, several times.
 I’ve sung for heads of state and royalty.
 It’s been a great gig.
 I kind of left the theater behind when the concerts took over.
 It was too hard to balance.
 Musical theater has changed.
 What they write now is not what I sing.
 I could, I suppose.
-I’m 57 now; although I look a bit younger and I still sing really well, just deeper, darker, no one’s going to cast me as a 57 year old and no one’s going to cast me as a 30 year old, and they have people for those roles, anyway.
+I’m 57 now; although I look a bit younger and I still sing well, just deeper, darker, no one’s going to cast me as a 57-year-old and no one’s going to cast me as a 30-year-old, and they have people for those roles, anyway.
 I have no regrets.
 It’s just that I’m focusing more on the concerts and just singing.

 Q. Do you have any advice for people wanting to be in JCS or theater?